Zamboanga City: Establishing its own Republic

 The Republic of Zamboanga was established directly on May 28, 1899, after the Zamboangueño revolutionary forces defeated the last Spanish government in Zamboanga.
-Fort Pilar was turned over to General Vicente Álvarez, who between May and November 1899 was the first president of the República de Zamboanga.
+Fort Pilar was turned over to General Vicente Álvarez, who, between May and November 1899, was the first president of the República de Zamboanga.
 He assembled a revolutionary army which was diverse and filled with Christians, Muslims, and Lumads.
 This republic continued to exist until 1903, with Isidoro Midel as its second president under a puppet government of the United States; he was succeeded by Mariano Arquiza.

 American occupation

 Upon the firm establishment of American colonization and dissolution of the Republic in 1903, Zamboanga, as a municipality, was designated as the capital of the Moro Province, a semi-military government consisting of five districts: Zamboanga, Cotabato, Davao, Lanao and Sulu.
 It established itself the center of commerce, trade, and government of Mindanao Island.
-During this period, Zamboanga hosted a number of American regional governors, including General John J. Pershing, who was military commander/governor of the Moro Province from 1909 to 1914.
+During this period, Zamboanga hosted some American regional governors, including General John J. Pershing, who was military commander/governor of the Moro Province from 1909 to 1914.

 In 1920, Zamboanga City ceased to be capital of the Moro Province when the department was divided into provinces in which the city became under the large province of Zamboanga.
-This encompasses the present-day Zamboanga Peninsula with the inclusion of the whole province of Basilan.
+This encompasses the present-day Zamboanga Peninsula, including the entire province of Basilan.